ElliotKillick/qvm-create-windows-qube/README.md

 - Windows is treated as an untrusted guest operating system the entire way through
 - The impact of any theoretical vulnerabilities in handling of the Windows ISO or answer file is limited to `windows-mgmt`

+### Windows

+#### Maintenance & Limitations

+Don't forget to apply any applicable updates upon creation of your Windows qube.
+Microsoft frequently builds up-to-date ISOs for current versions of Windows, such as Windows 10.
+For these Windows versions, it's recommended to periodically visit the official Microsoft site `download-windows.sh` provides to get a fresh Windows image out of the box.

+Nevertheless, keep in mind that it's impossible for a proprietary platform such as Windows to ever be as secure as an open source one like Linux.
+For without the source code, we lack the means to verify the absence of [bugs or backdoors](https://www.gnu.org/proprietary/malware-microsoft.html) ([more in-depth analysis](https://www.whonix.org/wiki/Windows_Hosts#Windows_Backdoors)) and the code gets a lot less scrutiny.
+Windows should only be used for low security applications when absolutely necessary.

+#### Advisories

-Windows 7 and Windows Server 2008 R2 reached End Of Life (EOL) on [January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
+Windows 7 and Windows Server 2008 R2 reached End of Life (EOL) on [January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
 Updates for these OSs are still available with Extended Security Updates (ESUs) if paid for.
-Office 365 for these OSs will continue getting security updates until [January 2023](https://support.office.com/en-us/article/windows-7-end-of-support-and-office-78f20fab-b57b-44d7-8368-06a8493f3cb9).
+Office 365 for these OSs will continue getting security updates at no additional cost until [January 2023](https://support.office.com/en-us/article/windows-7-end-of-support-and-office-78f20fab-b57b-44d7-8368-06a8493f3cb9).

 If RDP is to be enabled on a Windows 7 qube (not default) then make sure it is fully up-to-date because the latest Windows 7 ISO Microsoft offers is unfortunately still vulnerable to [BlueKeep](https://en.wikipedia.org/wiki/BlueKeep) and related DejaBlue vulnerabilities.